mintyfresh/generalis/README.md

 Generalis is a financial general ledger for ActiveRecord.
 It incorporates a light DSL for defining ledger transactions and connecting financial records to your existing models, built-in currency support, and RSpec integrations.

-If DSLs are not to your liking, Generalis also provides support for [ad-hoc transaction](#ad-hoc-transactions) that behave more like plain-old ActiveRecord models.
+If DSLs are not to your liking, Generalis also provides support for [ad-hoc transactions](#ad-hoc-transactions) that behave more like plain-old ActiveRecord models.

 Generalis currently only supports and is tested against PostgreSQL, but support for other database systems is planned.